 - Let it cool for 5 minutes then tip it out of the tin.
 If it doesn't come out straight away, run a knife along the edges and around the middle ring

-- Leave to cool fully before smearing on the salted caramel sauce and garnishing with the chopped crystallised ginger.
+- Leave to cool fully before pouring on the salted caramel sauce and garnishing with the chopped crystallised ginger.
 You may need to warm the caramel sauce for 15 seconds in the microwave to make it runny enough to drizzle over the cake

 - This cake is amazing served with custard.
 Store leftovers in an airtight container and eat within 3 days